 Following the decision by GSAM to globally align the valuation method of the financial instruments, the valuation of the bonds and other fixed-income securities in the GSAM BV funds changed from bid price, as used in the 2023 financial statements, to valuation against mid price in the 2024 financial statements.
-The impact of this change is less than 10 basis points on the net asset value of the Fund.
-The comparative figures for 2023 as included in the financial statements have not been adjusted as a result of this change in valuation.
+As the Fund does not have bonds and other fixed-income securities in the portfolio, there is no financial impact for the Fund.